 Did you know that at one point, saffron, a much-beloved spice commonly used in Moorish, Asian, and Mediterranean cuisine, was actually more expensive to buy than gold?
 Subtle and aromatic, just a small pinch of saffron can transform a one-note food into a smooth, distinct, slightly-floral, and pleasantly warming dish.

 Studies have shown that saffron is a good source of manganese, vitamin B6, vitamin C, iron, and potassium.
-It also contains antioxidants such as crocin, a carotenoid which gives saffron its bright color.
+It also contains antioxidants such as crocin, a carotenoid that gives saffron its bright color.
 In traditional medicines, saffron has been used to treat depression, asthma, and cancer.

 Turmeric is an ancient spice native to South East Asia and is definitely experiencing its heyday in the mainstream culture right now.
-Known for its vibrant yellow hue, its aromatic scent and warm, slightly bitter flavor, fresh turmeric will likely remind you of ginger, while dried turmeric is more woody and earthy.
+Known for its vibrant yellow hue, its aromatic scent, and warm, slightly bitter flavor, fresh turmeric will likely remind you of ginger, while dried turmeric is more woody and earthy.

 Turmeric contains curcumin, as well as antioxidants, manganese, iron, fiber, vitamin B6, vitamin C, and magnesium.
 Turmeric also lends relief from joint pain and swelling, improves digestion, and improves skin health.